Close Encounters of the Third Kind: Reissues and home media

 On the final cut privilege, Spielberg was dissatisfied with the film.
-Columbia Pictures was experiencing financial problems, and they were depending on this film to save their company.
-"I wanted to have another six months to finish off this film, and release it in summer 1978.
-They told me they needed this film out immediately", Spielberg explained.
-"Anyway, Close Encounters was a huge financial success and I told them I wanted to make my own director's cut.
+Columbia Pictures was experiencing financial problems, and depending on this film to save their company.
+He explained, "I wanted to have another six months to finish off this film, and release it in summer 1978.
+They told me they needed this film out immediately.
+Anyway, Close Encounters was a huge financial success and I told them I wanted to make my own director's cut.
 They agreed on the condition that I show the inside of the mothership so they could have something to hang a [reissue marketing] campaign on.
 I never should have shown the inside of the mothership."

-In 1979, Columbia gave Spielberg $1.5 million to produce what became the "Special Edition" of the film.
-Spielberg added seven minutes of new footage, but also deleted or shortened various existing scenes by ten minutes, so that the Special Edition was three minutes shorter than the original 1977 release, running 132 minutes.
-The Special Edition featured several new character development scenes, the discovery of the SS Cotopaxi in the Gobi Desert, and a view of the inside of the mothership.
-Close Encounters of the Third Kind: The Special Edition was released in August 1980, making a further $15.7 million, accumulating a final $303.7 million box office gross.
+In 1979, Columbia gave Spielberg $1.5 million to produce what became the Special Edition.
+Spielberg added seven minutes of new and previously discarded footage, but also deleted or shortened various existing scenes by ten minutes, so that its 132-minute runtime is 3 minutes shorter than the original release.
+The Special Edition features several new character development scenes, the discovery of the SS Cotopaxi in the Gobi Desert, and a view of the inside of the mothership.
+Close Encounters of the Third Kind: The Special Edition was released on August 3, 1980, making a further $15.7 million, accumulating a final $303.7 million box office gross.
 Roger Ebert "thought the original film was an astonishing achievement, capturing the feeling of awe and wonder we have when considering the likelihood of life beyond the Earth. ...
 This new version ... is, quite simply, a better film ...
 Why didn't Spielberg make it this good the first time?"

 The 1980 Special Edition was the only version officially available for many years on VHS.
-Then, in 1990, The Criterion Collection offered two versions for LaserDisc, one a variant of the original 1977 edition (with subtle edits made by Spielberg—this became the syndicated television version), the other the Special Edition (programmed by the viewer using their LaserDisc player's remote features that predated the seamless branching of DVDs).
-This triple-disc LaserDisc set also included an interactive "Making Close Encounters" documentary featuring interviews with Spielberg and other cast and crew involved with the film, as well as stills and script excerpts.
-In 1993, the Special Edition was released on VHS and LaserDisc and did not see a further release for 14 years.
+It was RCA/Columbia Pictures Home Video's biggest selling title with sales of 60,000 in its first three years of release in the United States.
+Then, in 1990, The Criterion Collection offered two versions for LaserDisc, one a variant of the original 1977 edition (with subtle edits made by Spielberg which became the syndicated television version), the other the Special Edition (programmed by the viewer using the LaserDisc player's remote features that predate the seamless branching of DVDs).
+This triple-disc LaserDisc set also includes an interactive Making Close Encounters documentary featuring interviews with Spielberg and other cast and crew involved with the film, and stills and script excerpts.
+In 1993, the Special Edition was released on VHS and LaserDisc with no further release for 14 years.